Integrity Competence Prudence

 What do you enjoy doing outside of work?

 Family is very important to me, so most of my time is spent with my wife, and our son.
 Especially our son, where I really enjoy being around him.
 Be it just playing around with him, or caddying for him when he is playing in golf tournaments, but more importantly making sure he is on the right path academically.
-I also enjoy having small gathering of friends for dinner, reading up on current events, watching sports and catching a thought provoking movie.
+I also enjoy playing golf, reading, watching sports and catching a thought provoking movie.